 - Guide 1: How to Remove "YOUR COMPUTER WAS LOCKED" Scam from Windows.

-- Guide 2: Get rid of "YOUR COMPUTER WAS LOCKED" Scam from Mac OS X.
+- Guide 2: Get rid of "YOUR COMPUTER WAS LOCKED" Scam on Mac OS X.

-- Guide 3: Remove "YOUR COMPUTER WAS LOCKED" Scam from Google Chrome.
+- Guide 3: Remove "YOUR COMPUTER WAS LOCKED" Scam in Google Chrome.

 - Guide 4: Erase "YOUR COMPUTER WAS LOCKED" Scam from Mozilla Firefox.